Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: Challenges in the direct detection of high-energy gamma rays

-Since its launch in 2008, Fermi-LAT has made significant strides in $\gamma$-ray detection, unveiling more than 7,000 point sources and almost 100 extended ones~\cite{ballet2024}, even if a substantial 30\% of the point ones remains unassociated.
-Further studies, particularly of the extended sources -- whose actual extent and physical properties remain under debate~\cite{abdollahi2024} -- are, therefore, required.
+Since its launch in 2008, Fermi-LAT has made significant strides in $\gamma$-ray detection, unveiling more than 7,000 point sources and almost 100 extended ones (\cite{fermilatDR3,ballet2024}), even if a substantial 30\% of the point {sources} remains unassociated.
+Further studies, particularly of the extended sources, whose actual extent and physical properties remain under debate (\cite{abdollahi2024}), are therefore required.

-Beyond this issue, the scientific community is intrigued by the enhanced $\gamma$-ray emissions detected at the center of the Milky Way, which peaks around a few GeV~\cite{bartels2016,leane2019}.
-The critical question remains whether this is due to conventional astrophysical sources~\cite{Dinsmore:2021nip} or to the annihilation of Dark Matter particles.
-The energy scale of this excess is also still under discussion: a recent study based on fifteen years of Fermi-LAT data has found a statistically significant halo-like gamma-ray excess in the center of the Milky Way, with a spectral peak around 20 GeV and non negligible emission from 2 to 200~GeV.
-Such excess is compatible with the signal produced by the annihilation of a Dark Matter particle with a mass in the hundreds of GeV~\cite{totani2025}.
-To solve this puzzle, improved energy, spectral and angular range and resolution are necessary~\cite{charles2014}, alongside a large detector area to reach sufficient statistics with such a relatively low photon flux.
-Polarization measurements at the GeV scale would also significantly help addressing all these problems and clarifying the acceleration processes at the root of the $\gamma$-ray emission.
-The importance of this kind of measurements was already demonstrated in the last few years by the IXPE mission, sensitive to the photon polarization in the X-ray band~\cite{soffitta2024}.
-Despite polarimetry being well established in the X-ray and low-MeV range~\cite{ilie2019}, the same technology can't be easily applied to the detection of GeV photons.
-In fact, no GeV-polarization-sensitive instrument has been developed yet (section~\ref{sec_polarization}).
+Beyond this issue, the scientific community is intrigued by the enhanced $\gamma$-ray emissions detected at the center of the Milky Way, which peaks around a few gigaelectronvolts (\cite{bartels2016,leane2019}).
+The critical question remains whether this is due to conventional astrophysical sources (\cite{Dinsmore:2021nip}) or to the annihilation of dark matter particles.
+The energy scale of this excess is also still under discussion: a recent study based on fifteen years of Fermi-LAT data has found a statistically significant halo-like gamma ray excess in the center of the Milky Way, with a spectral peak around 20 GeV and nonnegligible emission from 2 to 200~GeV.
+Such excess is compatible with the signal produced by the annihilation of a dark matter particle with a mass in the hundreds of gigaelectronvolts (\cite{totani2025}).
+To solve this puzzle, improved energy, spectral and angular range, and angular resolution are necessary (\cite{charles2014}), alongside a large detector area to reach sufficient statistics with such a relatively low photon flux.
+Polarization {measurement} at the gigaelectronvolt scale would also significantly help addressing all these problems and clarifying the acceleration processes at the root of the $\gamma$-ray emission.
+The importance of this kind of measurements was already demonstrated in the last few years by the IXPE mission, sensitive to the photon polarization in the X-ray band (\cite{soffitta2024}).
+Despite polarimetry being well established in the X-ray and low-MeV range (\cite{ilie2019}), the same technology can't be easily applied to the detection of gigaelectronvolt photons.
+In fact, no GeV-polarization-sensitive instrument has been developed yet (see section~\ref{sec_polarization}).